LucreziaPonti/Reuleaux_new/README.md

     sudo apt install ros-noetic-navigation ros-noetic-octomap
     ```
 - Create a workspace and clone the repository in the src folder
-- ROBOT INFORMATION: for this package to work you will need a robot description packages, most important package is the *robot*_moveit_config package in order to have the robot description and the kinematic solver available through MoveIt!
+- ROBOT INFORMATION: for this package to work you will need a robot description packages, most important package is the *robot*_moveit_config package (make sure it is properly setup)
 - ** *at the moment* ** ROBOT SETUP: in map_creator>include>map_creator add the *robot*_ikfast_solver.cpp and add "#include *robot*_ikfast_solver.cpp" in the kinematics.h file
 - correct the Launch files with the right information for the robot you want to use with the base placement plugin.